Payload Software Interface¶

 Payloads can register API services.
 Example: A LIDAR payload registers RemoteService callbacks to trigger scans during robot missions.

-Payload and service registration do not require an app token or robot user credentials.
+Payload and service registration do not require robot user credentials.

 Once a payload has been authorized, its unique GUID and secret combination can be used as credentials to request a limited-access user token that will grant permission to the auth, directory, robot-state, and directory-registration services.
 The granted user token will be valid for 12 hours.